Category Archives: animation / interactive / film

 Leia Organa: A Critical Obituary

-While detailed, I’m deeply troubled that there is no mention of the General being an avowed anti-Wookiee bigot.
-While influential in Alliance to Restore The Republic, her frequent use of anti-Wookiee slurs such as referring to the members of the enslaved species as “walking carpets”, troubled many.
+While detailed, I’m deeply troubled that there is no mention of the general being an avowed anti-Wookiee bigot.
+While influential in the Alliance to Restore The Republic, her frequent use of anti-Wookiee slurs such as referring to the members of the enslaved species as “walking carpets”, troubled many.
 As was her pointed refusal to acknowledge the contributions and sacrifices made by Wookiee members of the Alliance.
 Due to her bigotry and influence on the Alliance Cabinet as the sole daughter of one of the rebellion’s founders, it is believed that liberation of Kashyyyk was delayed by at least three years.

-One of the few Wookiees that knew the General well — who agreed to only be interviewed on background in order to speak freely — characterized her relationship with him as “frequently strained” to the point of being “barely tolerated”.
+One of the few Wookiees that knew the general well — who agreed to only be interviewed on background in order to speak freely — characterized her relationship with him as “frequently strained” to the point of being “barely tolerated”.
 When asked if he ever spoke up about her treatment, he said, “She was Bail Organa’s daughter.
 Everyone in the Alliance knew her.
 Senator from Alderaan.
 Early leader in the Alliance.
 She had her allies.
 Me?
-I wasn’t exactly known, and what was known wasn’t exactly a sparkling reputation.
+I wasn’t exactly unknown, but what was known wasn’t exactly a sparkling reputation.
 But what it really came down to was loyalty.
 Loyalty to my friend.
-That and the harsh pragmatism that we were going to need her if we were to have any hope to overthrowing the Emperor, and his regime.
+That and the harsh pragmatism that we were going to need her if we were to have any hope to overthrowing the emperor, and his regime.
 So I put up with it.
 When I couldn’t, I’d make my remark, but she never got it, because he never did bother learn to understand me, but my friend, he knew.
-She though.
-She became a real source of friction between me and my friend, so we just kind of stopped talking about it, just to stay friends you know?
+She though… She became a real source of friction between me and my friend, so we just kind of stopped talking about it, just to stay friends you know?
 But after the war, I made it clear I wasn’t going to be in the same room with her.”

 Sesame Street Gentrifies